Antonina (wife of Belisarius): Gothic War

 As for Belisarius, he brought upon himself much ridicule on the part of the Romans, for though he had barely escaped from the enemy, he bade them take courage thenceforth and look with contempt upon the barbarians; for he knew well, he said, that he would conquer them decisively.
 Now the manner in which he had come to know this with certainty will be told in the following narrative.
 At length, when it was well on in the night, Belisarius, who had been fasting up to this time, was with difficulty compelled by his wife and those of his friends who were present to taste a very little bread.
-Thus, then, the two armies passed this night."Procopius, History of the Wars, Book 5, Chapter 18.43.
+Thus, then, the two armies passed this night."

 Later in 537, Belisarius sent Antonina to Naples, reportedly for her own safety.
 She did not remain idle.
 She assisted Procopius, at the time secretary to Belisarius, in raising a fleet which was used to transport grain and reinforcements to Rome through the port of Ostia.
 Procopius narrates:

 Belisarius encouraged the Roman populace and then dismissed them; and Procopius, who wrote this history, he immediately commanded to go to Naples.
 For a rumour was going about that the emperor had sent an army there.
 And he [Belisarius] commissioned him [Procopius] to load as many ships as possible with grain, to gather all the soldiers who at the moment had arrived from Byzantium, or had been left about Naples in charge of horses or for any other purpose whatever — for he had heard that many such were coming to the various places in Campania — and to withdraw some of the men from the garrisons there, and then to come back with them, convoying the grain to Ostia, where the harbour of the Romans was. ...
 So he commanded Martinus and Trajan with a thousand men to go to Tarracina.
 And with them he sent also his wife Antonina, commanding that she be sent with a few men to Naples, there to await in safety the fortune which would befall the Romans. ...
 But Martinus and Trajan passed by night between the camps of the enemy, and after reaching Tarracina sent Antonina with a few men into Campania...
 But as for Procopius, when he reached Campania, he collected not fewer than five hundred soldiers there, loaded a great number of ships with grain, and held them in readiness.
 And he was joined not long afterwards by Antonina, who immediately assisted him in making arrangements for the fleet.

 James Evans suggests that Procopius might have exaggerated his own role, Antonina herself being the envoy responsible for organizing the grain shipment.